uzh-rpg/rpg_ig_active_reconstruction/README.md

 * **example/flying_gazebo_stereo_cam** Example for how to use above classes to control a robot: A free-flying stereo camera for the Gazebo simulation environment and a controller for it that implements a robot interface as defined in ig_active_reconstruction, incl. the ROS binding from ig_active_reconstruction_ros.

 ## Installation/Dependencies
 All packages are written to be compiled using *catkin*, just put them in your catkin workspace.
 If you are using ROS, most dependencies should already be installed.
-Packages were tested under ROS Indigo.
+Packages were tested on Ubuntu 14.04 under ROS Indigo, with gcc 4.7 and 4.8 (we are currently resolving some issues with gcc 4.9+).

 * **ig_active_reconstruction:** Eigen
 * **ig_active_reconstruction_octomap:** Boost, PCL 1.7+, Eigen, Octomap
 * **ig_active_reconstruction_ros:** -
 *  **example/flying_gazebo_stereo_cam:** Gazebo, stereo_image_proc

-## Example
+## Running the Example
 To get you started we provide the flying_gazebo_stereo_cam example.
 Note that we provide a Stanford bunny Gazebo model file which you can use to get started.
 Off course you can also use any other Gazebo model and put it in front of the stereo camera in Gazebo.

 To use our model, either copy the "bunny" folder (which contains the collada file, texture and Gazebo model definition) to ~/.gazebo/models, or add its directory to your GAZEBO_MODEL_PATH environmental variable with e.g.: